JonathanToro/dsp/05a-python.md

 How are Python lists and sets similar and different?
 Give examples of using both.
 How does performance compare between lists and sets for finding an element.
 Why?

 >> There are a few differences between sets and lists.
 For example, sets can not contain duplicates while lists can.
 Sets are also unordered.
 In addition, a hash lookup is used to find an element in a set.
-Likewise sets can only contain hashable items.
+Likewise sets can only contain hashable items. n practical applications, lists are very nice to sort and have order while sets are nice to use when you don't want duplicates and don't care about order.

 ---